darshrank/Tindog/README.md

 # Tindog
-A dating website for dogs built HTML, CSS and Bootstrap
+A dating website for dogs built using HTML, CSS and Bootstrap